clarkngo/curriculum/README.md

 ## Scope

+This App only provides users to suggest, comment and rate courses.

 ## Technologies
 ### Client Side Scripting / Coding - Client Side Scripting is the type of code that is executed or interpreted by browsers.